gameplay3d/gameplay-deps/README.md

 $ ./build/tools/make-standalone-toolchain.sh --platform=android-16 --arch=x86 --install-dir=/path/to/android-x86
 ```

-This will install the standalone toolchain directories in /path/to/android-arm
+This will install the standalone toolchain directories in
-for armeabi-v7a and /path/to/android-x86 for x86 (usually for the simulator).
+/path/to/android-arm (for armeabi-v7a) and /path/to/android-x86 (for x86, usually simulator).

 ## Android Compiling